yrming/vscode-type-challenges/README.md

 ## Features

-- View Type Challenges in the side panel
+- View challenges in the side panel
+- View challenges by difficulty/tag/author
+- Take the challenge directly in VS Code
+- Show the status of each challenge
+- Dark/Light mode

 <p align="center">
 <img width="800" src="resources/snapshot.png">